sjgarland/formulaview-help/README.md

-# Formula Forge Help
+# Formula Forge Website and User Guide

-This project contains the on-line User Guide for the Formula Forge add-in for Office 365 Excel.
+This project contains pages for the Formula Forge website.
+These pages include the on-line User Guide for the Formula Forge add-in for Office 365 Excel.

-The `Help` directory is installed at <https://formulaforge.com/View/Help>.